tomasrudh/WinSize4/README.md

 The width and height the window shall have.
 If 'Custom' is checked will these be the 'Custom working area' values for the screen the window is on.

-If the checbox is unticked will Winsize4 not change the windows size.
+If the checkbox is unticked will Winsize4 not change the windows size.

 ## Full Screen